MostAwesomeDude/construct/docs/compilation.rst

 .. warning:: This feature is fully implemented but may not be fully mature.

-.. warning:: COMPILED BUILDERS ARE WORK IN PROGRESS, SOME CLASSES FAIL INTEGRITY CHECKS

 Overall
 =========

 Construct 2.9 adds an experimental feature: compiling user made constructs into much faster (but less feature-rich) code.
 If you are familiar with Kaitai Struct, an alternative framework to Construct, Kaitai compiles yaml-based schemas into pure Python modules.
 Construct on the other hand, defines schemas in pure Python and compiles them into pure Python modules.
 Once you define a construct, you can use it to parse and build blobs without compilation.
 Compilation has only one purpose: performance.

-It should be made clear that currently the compiler supports only parsing and (being implemented right now) building.
+It should be made clear that currently the compiler supports only parsing and building.
 Sizeof is deferred to original construct, from which a compiled instance was made.
-Building support is being added as we speak.

 Requirements